Otuno/Python-data-cleaning-guide/README.md

 ## ⚖️ License

-Released under the [MIT License](LICENSE) — free to learn, fork, and build upon.
+This project is licensed under the [MIT License](LICENSE) — meaning you’re free to use, modify, and share it for personal or commercial purposes, as long as proper credit is given to Otuno David.

 ---